On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 It is a joke, not an instant comprehension, to acknowledge that he may have made a mistake:

-"The first thing I thought was: good thing that the World Championship has ended, because otherwise the consequences could have been serious".
+"The first thing I thought was: it is a good thing that the World Championship has ended, because otherwise the consequences could have been serious".

-"It doesn't often happen to him, I feel sorry for him.
+"It doesn't happen to him very often, I feel sorry for him.
 I'm very happy and I aim for another win.
 The car is great, the tyres are great, it will be a difficult fight".

-He is followed by Kimi Räikkönen, who climbs on the podium for sure, provided that the delicate mechanics of his McLaren hold up the 305.256 meters of the race, particularly challenging for the engine on the long straights.
-Next, Jenson Button, other candidate to the podium, on the waiting list for a first win.
+He is followed by Kimi Raikkonen, who is certain to finish on the podium if the delicate mechanics of his McLaren can withstand the 305.256 metres of the race, which is particularly demanding for the engine on the long straights.
+Next, Jenson Button, another candidate to the podium, on the waiting list for a first win.
 The fourth best time made by Felipe Massa is surprising and confirms the quality of the Bridgestone tyres.
-Both Renault are in difficulty: Fernando Alonso will start from sixth position, Jacques Villeneuve from the thirteenth.
-Back in racing, the Canadian driver admits that he still has to take the steps with the single-seater and the engineers with his driving style:
+Both Renaults are struggling: Fernando Alonso will start from sixth position, Jacques Villeneuve from the thirteenth.
+Back to racing, the Canadian driver admits that he still has to adapt to the single-seater and the engineers with his driving style:

 "When I change settings, what I expect doesn't happen.
 The goal is to finish ahead of Satō".

-The success of the Brazilian driver was as spectacular as the misadventures of his teammate, Michael Schumacher, struggling with mistakes and misfortune assorted that cost him being lapped, finishing behind his former enemy Jacques Villeneuve, returning with a lot of rust on him and getting the worst result of his career, excluding his retirements.
+The success of the Brazilian driver was as spectacular as the misadventures of his teammate, Michael Schumacher, struggling with mistakes and misfortune that cost him being lapped, finishing behind his former enemy Jacques Villeneuve, returning with a lot of rust on him and getting the worst result of his career, excluding his retirements.
 Only figure under his belt, the lap record, set parading next to the checkered flag.
 The Barrichello of better days came back to give prestige to the family brands (Ferrari and Fiat) in front of 150.000 spectators and of a potential market of 1.300.000.000 people.
 An exemplary race, spent at the lead and under tension.
 Kimi Räikkönen and his renewed McLaren worried him at the beginning, Jenson Button and his BAR scared him in the second part of the race with a surprising strategy.
 The Brazilian responded to both attacks.
-At the start, he kept the first position, he always arrived with a sufficient margin of lead for his pit stops (great mechanics) and pushed to the maximum when he understood that Jenson Button would stop once less than him.
+At the start, he kept first position, always arrived at his pit stops with a good gap (his mechanics were great) and pushed to the maximum when he understood that Jenson Button would stop once less than him.
 There is no need to give Michael Schumacher a vote.
 Let us give him the right to a certain strain after an extraordinary season.
-He did several mistakes and, as it happens in these situations, he put himself in the conditions of committing other mistakes in the attempt to make up.
+He made several mistakes and, as it happens in these situations, he put himself in the condition of committing other mistakes in the attempt to make up for them.
 He did not like the track, so different from the layouts that he printed in his brain and that he interpreted very rigorously.
 Shanghai is a particular track.
 Hermann Tilke, the designer, had fun making things worse for the drivers for the sake of the show.
-And Michael Schumacher, for once in normal version, has endured.
+And Michael Schumacher, for once in a normal version, has struggled.

 "See you in 2005.
 I'll come back to win".

-Besides the image, Ferrari collects new records: 181 wins, 176 pole positions, 180 fastest laps, 14 seasonal wins out of 16 races (and constant appearance on the podium).
+Besides the image, Ferrari collects new records: 181 wins, 176 pole positions, 180 fastest laps, 14 seasonal wins out of 16 races (and always a podium).
 For Rubens Barrichello, it is his second win in a row and the ninth of his career.
-The world titles were already largely won over, so does his second place in the standings now.
+The world titles were already largely won over, as is his second place in the standings now.
 What stimuli will Maranello's team invent in the last two events of the year?
 No problem: Japan is the homeland of Bridgestone, which made the difference on the rivals of Michelin.
-You do not want to give them a win as a sign of gratitude?
+Won't you give them a win as a sign of gratitude?
 And then in Brazil: is it possible that the poor Rubens Barrichello never manages to celebrate in front of his Tifosi?
 Insatiable.
 During the week following the Chinese Grand Prix, three days of tests are scheduled at Jerez with Luca Badoer and Michael Schumacher and as many are scheduled at Fiorano with Andrea Bertolini, with an eye on the season's grand finale and another on 2005.
 Except for Jenson Button, still second, and Kimi Räikkönen, the competition finished at a safe distance.
-Fernando Alonso keeps the hopes of Renault alive, which lost more points at Shanghai compared to BAR-Honda and is now 9 points off.
-Then, Juan Pablo Montoya for Williams, ghost of the aggressive driver at the beginning in Formula 1.
+Fernando Alonso keeps alive the hopes of Renault, who lost more points than BAR-Honda in Shanghai and are now 9 points behind.
+Then, Juan Pablo Montoya for Williams, who is now the ghost of the aggressive driver that he was when he first entered Formula 1.
 Before being hit by the car of David Coulthard, his teammate, Ralf Schumacher, returning after three months of injury, has always been ahead of him.

 "It's really a shame that my race ended ahead of time.
-I got a flat after having touched Coulthard.
+I got a puncture after touching Coulthard.
 He was trying to overtake me but he was too optimistic.
 When I came back into the pits, I thought I had damage.
 The mechanics told me that I could come back on track, but I had lost too much time.
 It's sad, because until that moment, the race had gone well and I could have finished among the top five".

 Takuma Satō, who started from the back of the grid, confirms the good day of BAR.
 Giancarlo Fisichella and Felipe Massa, in the points with both Saubers, were the protagonists of their usual good performance behind the top teams.
 The return of Jacques Villeneuve was difficult.
 He was seen treading water to keep the Renault on the road and helpless behind a Jaguar.
 He wanted to get back to Formula 1, let's see what he will be able to do in Japan and in Brazil.